Management Training:

 Employees who trust their senior management bring back 108% value to their share holders.
 On the other hand, employees who do not trust their senior executives only bring 66% back to their share holders.
 Once again, the numbers show that organizations can boost their profits through their people.
 How?
 Build trust.

-I use an exercise with many of my management training clients in which we come to consensus on the three top values of people in the room.
+I use an exercise with many of my clients in which we come to consensus on the three top values of people in the room.
 I've done this task hundreds of times and always, always; integrity is picked, and listed first.
 Keep your word if you want to keep your employees.

 With all the events of recent history, we understand how important trust is; but have you ever made a connection between trust and profits?
 The statistics show that creating a genuine and trusting environment will impact your bottom line!